Chapter 9. Compute Engine:

 Size of the disk directly correlates to its speed: the bigger the disk, the faster it is.

-You can always make a disk larger by increasing the size, but you can’t make
+You can always make a disk larger by increasing the size, but you can’t make a disk smaller.

 9.2.5.
 Snapshots